 Right now we’re going to focus on the reasons the Paleo diet helps you lose weight.
 For the exceedingly thin people who are wondering whether or not it will help bulk you up, the short answer is “yes” and there will be more to come on that topic.

 Here are the top 3 ways that eating Paleo, and moreover, using the Paleo Plan, will help you lose fat and get toned:

 1. No More Fluff

-Because the Paleo Diet eliminates grains and refined sugars from your diet, you’re not going to be eating anything that isn’t densely packed with nutrients.
+Because the Paleo diet eliminates grains and refined sugars from your diet, you’re not going to be eating anything that isn’t densely packed with nutrients.
 The high quality protein you’ll be eating will stimulate muscle growth and balance out your blood sugar.
-The healthy fats will become your main fuel source, and the veggies and fruits are an invaluable source of nutrients, fiber and complex carbs.
-None of these foods are fluffy.
+The healthy fats will become your main fuel source instead of carbs, and the veggies and fruits are an invaluable source of nutrients, fiber and healthy carbs.
+None of these foods is fluffy.